 - With the coming of Angela Merkel, Germany has started playing an influential and leading role in both global and regional affairs.

-- It has indirectly made Britain feel marginalized both within EU and the region.
+- It has indirectly made Britain feel marginalized both within the EU and the region.

 - Considering their imperial past, Britons are in no way ready to tolerate an EU dominated by a German leadership.